NightsProject/NightsProject/README.md

 # 💫 About Me:
 Hi! <br><br>I am a BSCS Student in MSUIIT.
-Super Interested in Cybersecurity.
+Interested in Cybersecurity.

 ## 🌐 Socials: